 Life is a fight, and it will often present you with pain or hardships.
 You probably have been “hit” with many small challenges in life and you continued to live.
 You can still continue with your life even when you face bigger challenges.

 “It’s when things seem worst that you must not quit.”

 Don’t quit when you feel like quitting.
 Don’t quit during what you consider to be the worst times.
 You can go through your hard situations.
 Things sometimes are not the worst, they just “seem worst.”
 So, at such times you must not quit.
 Fight to the end.

-I am an over-thinker, and this is my take in regard to the famous poem known as “Don’t Quit.”
+I am an over-thinker, and this is my take regarding the famous poem known as “Don’t Quit.”
 What’s your take?